Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/process.md

 ### Errors
 This syscall does not throw errors.

+## `getuser(): string, string?`
+Returns the user for the current process.

+### Arguments
+This syscall does not take any arguments.

+### Return Values
+The user of the current process, plus the previous user if the current user was set using the `setuser` bit.

+### Errors
+This syscall does not throw errors.

+## `setuser(user: string)`
+Sets the user for the current process.
+This requires root permissions.

+### Arguments
+1. `user`: The new user to switch to

+### Return Values
+This syscall does not return anything.

+### Errors
+This syscall may throw an error if:
+* The current process is not root.

 ## `fork(func: function, name: string?, args...: any): number`
 Creates a new process that calls the specified function.